top of page

 -

 Can my student join a class after it has begun?In some cases students can join classes after they have begun.
-For high school classes this would require an evaluation (free) and possibly private tutoring for a few weeks before we are able to merge him into the class.
+Often, this would require an evaluation (free) and possibly private tutoring for a few weeks before we are able to merge him into the class.
 We want to set up every student for success.

 -